hilton/hilton.github.com/blog/_posts/2014-10-21-one-big-menu.md

 ## Introducing One Big Menu

 In the same way that you might decide which symphony you want to listen to before you choose an orchestra, you might know what you want to eat before you know where.
-What’s missing online is web site that let’s you search your town for pizza with prosciutto and rocket, stake and ale pie, or Pad Thai with prawns.
+What’s missing online is web site that let’s you search your town for pizza with prosciutto and rocket, steak and ale pie, or Pad Thai with prawns.
 You need _One Big Menu_.

 Once you can search by dish as well as browsing by restaurant, you realise that reviews should be per-dish instead of per-restaurant.
 If you’re looking for perfect risotto then you don’t care how pizza-eaters rate the restaurant.
 Moreover, consistency across dishes is a good indicator of all-round quality.